8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 ## Rolling over the 401k

 Continuing to hold the 401k with my previous employer.
 The S&P 500 fund was up and I used part of those gains to buy the other funds; roughly 2,000 USD of the S&P 500 to buy 1,000 USD each of the total small- and total mid-cap index funds.
-(From here on, I will be following the buy a dip protocol because psychologically I don’t have any feelings of regret compared to doing something more akin to a full rebalance.)
+(From here on, I will be following the buy a dip protocol because psychologically I don’t have any feelings of regret using the buy a dip protocol compared to doing something more akin to a full rebalance.)

-The rationale for continuing to selling and buying is I've seen how much rebalancing through contributions has been helping with taxable accounts during this downturn and I believe it will continue to be helpful here; that's the hypothesis and we'll see how it plays out.
-I’m only hoping to reach near zero (a value closer to what I and my former employer have put in).
+The rationale for continuing to sell and buy is I've seen how much rebalancing through contributions has been helping with taxable accounts during this downturn and I believe it will continue to be helpful here; that's the hypothesis and we'll see how it plays out.
+I’m only hoping to reach near zero (a value closer to what I and my former employer have put in) by September or October.

 As for the rollover itself, if I only purchase one security, the portfolio will be out of balance.
 Further, the Traditional IRA will be marinating until around 2030.
-Finally, I’m not looking to make future contributions to the account.
+Finally, I’m not looking to make future, regular contributions to the account.
 Therefore, the Traditional IRA will use the Mark 0 asset allocation.
 While this may put the rest of the portfolio out of balance, it won’t be as out of balance had I only bought one security and I shouldn’t feel a need to watch it very closely, if at all.

 ## Recalibrating the portfolio (again)